Car-free holidays in The Lake DistrictCumbria

 1. Windermere

-At the end of little a branch line from Oxenholme on the fast West Coast Main Line from London to Glasgow, the lakeside town of Windermere is in easy reach of Cumbria’s most famous attractions.
+The lakeside town of Windermere is in easy reach of Cumbria’s most famous attractions.
+Windermere is at the end of a little branch line from Oxenholme, on the fast West Coast Main Line from London to Glasgow.
 Add PlusBus to your Windermere train ticket and you can travel as far as Grasmere, including on the open-top buses.

 • The poet William Wordsworth lived, with his family, in little whitewashed Dove Cottage from 1799 to 1808.
 Wordsworth Grasmere reopened after a £6.5 million makeover: Dove Cottage now recreates the sights, sounds and even smells of the Wordsworths’ life and writing here and lies at the heart of a cultural hub with museums, gardens and a café.

 • Back in Windermere, there are more great attractions to visit.
-Windermere Jetty Museum opened in March 2019 and houses a varied collection of Lakeland craft: Beatrix Potter’s sturdy rowing boat, elegant varnished teak steam launches and Miss Windermere IV hydroplane.
+Windermere Jetty Museum houses a varied collection of Lakeland craft: Beatrix Potter’s sturdy rowing boat, elegant varnished teak steam launches and Miss Windermere IV hydroplane.
 To get to the museum follow Good Journey’s directions.

 • Take a boat from Bowness or Ambleside Pier and cruise around Windermere.
 For bespoke guided tours of the area, check out Hidden Lakeland.